-The other study arm was performed at the Genetic Counseling Unit, Institute for Children and Adolescents, University Department of Gynecology and Obstetrics, and Department of Pathology and Histology, Novi Sad Clinical Center in Novi Sad, Serbia.
-Pregnant women presenting to the Genetic Counseling Unit for risky pregnancy and those hospitalized at University Department of Gynecology and Obstetrics for delivery or abortion were included.
-The trial was designed as a cross-sectional study to measure exposure of pregnant women to adverse effects of cigarette smoking and their health status and to determine the rate of malformations and pathologic conditions in children born by mothers with and without exposure to smoking.
+The other study arm performed at the Genetic Counseling Unit, Institute for Children and Adolescents, University Department of Gynecology and Obstetrics, and Department of Pathology and Histology, Novi Sad Clinical Center in Novi Sad, Serbia, included pregnant women presenting to the Genetic Counseling Unit for risky pregnancy and pregnant women hospitalized at University Department of Gynecology and Obstetrics for delivery or abortion.
+The trial was designed as a cross-sectional study to measure exposure of pregnant women to adverse influence of cigarette smoking and their health status, and to determine the rate of malformations and pathologic conditions in children born to mothers with and without exposure to a smoking.

 The study included 893 pregnant women in Zagreb and 6 099 pregnant women in Novi Sad.
-The study was approved by independent Ethics Committee of the School of Medicine, University Novi Sad.
+The study was approved by independent Ethics Committee of the School of Medicine.
 An informed consent on study enrolment was obtained from all study subjects.
-Data were collected from the following sources: (1) questionnaire for pregnant women, filled in by a physician, containing two types of data: information obtained by interview and hospital records; (2) thorough physical examination of the neonate, performed by a neonatologist according to standard protocol; and (3) thorough pathologic examination of the fetus or neonate, performed by a pathologist according to standard protocols.
+Data were collected from the following sources:

+1) questionnaire for pregnant women, filled in by a physician, containing two types of data: information obtained by interview and hospital records;

+2) thorough physical examination of the neonate, performed by a neonatologist according to standard protocol;

+3) thorough pathologic examination of the fetus or neonate, performed by a pathologist according to standard protocols.

 Pregnant women using alcohol, nicotine and opioid substances in pregnancy were included; however, only data on cigarette smoking are reported here.
-The analysis included 829 pregnant women (134 in Zagreb and 695 in Novi Sad).
+The analysis included 829 pregnant women, ie. 134 in Zagreb and 695 in Novi Sad.
 Following delivery or abortion, the newborns and fetuses were thoroughly examined or monitored for the presence of minor or major malformations.
-Cigarette smoking and the existence of congenital malformations in newborns and fetuses after in vitro exposure to nicotine effects were monitored according to gestational trimesters.
+Cigarette smoking and the existence of congenital malformations in newborns and fetuses at in vitro exposure to nicotine effects were monitored according to gestational trimesters.

-Student's t-test and Chi-square test with a significance level of $P \leq 0.05$ were used when appropriate for the evaluation of the results.
-All analyses were performed with SigmaStat 3.0 for Windows (SPSS Science software products, Chicago, IL, USA).
+Student's t-test and Chi-square test with a significance level of P<0.05 were used when appropriate for the evaluation of the results.
+All analysis were performed with SigmaStat 3.0 for Windows (SPSS Science software products, Chicago, IL, U.S.).